Horusiath/horusiath/README.md

 ### Hi there 👋

 My name is Bartosz Sypytkowski.
-I'm a passionate distributed & concurrent systems developer, interested in internals, protocol and algorithms driving such systems.
+I'm a passionate data management, distributed & concurrent systems developer, interested in internals, protocol and algorithms driving such systems.
 You can see some of the recent topics of my interest on my [blog post](https://bartoszsypytkowski.com/).
 Some of my personal favourites:

 - Series of posts introducting to [Conflict-free Replicated Data Types](https://bartoszsypytkowski.com/tag/crdt/).
 - Walkthrough (with implementation) over [SWIM](https://bartoszsypytkowski.com/make-your-cluster-swim/) and [HyParView](https://bartoszsypytkowski.com/hyparview/) cluster membership protocols.